 10. Tighten Loose Parts & Replace Missing Components

 Next, go over your snowblower and tighten any loose parts you find.
 Replace any missing or damaged parts.
 If you are unsure if you are missing an item, refer to a parts diagram.

 You can find parts diagrams for most Ariens snowblowers on their website.

 11. Lubricate the Traction Drive and Auger Shafts (2-Stage & 3-Stage)

-Refer to your operators manual for specific areas that must be greased or oiled.
-The items and places grease needs to be applied differs by model.
-Be careful not to get lubricant on the belts, friction disc and friction plate.
+Refer to your operator’s manual for specific areas that must be greased or oiled.
+The items and places that grease need to be applied to differ by model.
+Be careful not to get lubricant on the belts, friction disc, and friction plate.

-How Often Should You Service a Ariens Snowblower?
+How Often Should You Service an Ariens Snowblower?

 An Ariens snowblower needs to be serviced every 50 hours or annually, whichever comes first.
 In between performing a full service on your snowblower, you need to check it regularly.